 * It is intended that knowledge acquired as a result will be disseminated to others.

-* The research is conducted for the benefit of the public or a section of the public in the saving of lives.
+* The research is conducted for the benefit of the public or a section of the public in the saving of lives, reduction of global warming and conservation of marine species.
+Conservation also includes saving a historic asset for the benefit of the public and appreciation of future generations.

 answer to the questions posed, and we assume that many